wasmerio/wai/WAI.md

 ## Item: `func`

-Functions can also be defined in a `*.wit` document.
+Functions can also be defined in a `*.wai` document.
 Functions have a name, parameters, and results.
 Functions can optionally also be declared as `async` functions.